 The repetitive (typically overhead, but not necessarily) movement at the shoulder joint leads to general inflammation of the tendons where they run under the acromion process of the scapula.
 The inflammation can cause a couple of additional effects.
 The formation of bone spurs, bursitis, or even rotator cuff tears are possible.

 In the case of bone spurs, what most commonly happens is that there is a small bony growth underneath the acromion process.
 Bony growths are more common in areas of inflammation.
 Recall that during abduction the head of the humerus eventually bumps into the acromion.
-If you have a bony growth there it could restrict movement, and due to inflammation and pressure, cause pain.
+If you have a bony growth there it could restrict movement.
+Due to inflammation and pressure, it could also cause pain.

-More typically, the general inflammation also reduces the already limited space under the acromion.
-By reducing the space, I mean that the tissues in this area are compressed due to the swelling associated with the inflammation.
-There is a bursa in this area, called the subacromial bursa which essentially sits on top of the supraspinatus muscle.
+More typically, the inflammation also reduces the already limited space under the acromion.
+By reducing the space, I mean that the tissues in this area are compressed due to swelling associated with the inflammation.
+There is a bursa in this area, called the subacromial bursa, which essentially sits on top of the supraspinatus muscle.
 Things can get a little circular at this point.
-Let’s say you overwork your rotator cuff muscles and as a result they get a little swollen.
-This can cause your bursa to get irritated and swollen, further reducing the space, causing more inflammation in the supraspinatus.
+Let’s say you overwork your rotator cuff muscles and as a result, they get a little swollen.
+This can cause your bursa to get irritated and swollen, further reducing the space, and causing more inflammation in the supraspinatus.
 Impingements of this type can also lead to rotator cuff tears.

 The shoulder joint in yoga